ralphbean/threebean-blog/_posts/0124-revisiting-datagrepper-performance.rst

 make queries over HTTP about the history of our `message bus
 <http://fedmsg.com>`_.
 (The service that feeds the database is called
 `datanommer <https://github.com/fedora-infra/datanommer>`_.)
-We recently crossed the mark of `20 million <https://apps.fedoraproject.org/datagrepper>`_ in the store, and the thing still works but it has become noticeably slower over time.
+We recently crossed the mark of `20 million messages
+<https://apps.fedoraproject.org/datagrepper>`_ in the store, and the thing
+still works but it has become noticeably slower over time.
 This affects other dependant services:

 - The `releng dashboard <https://apps.fedoraproject.org/releng-dash>`_ and
   others make HTTP queries to datagrepper.